peterjriser/homework/Final+Paper+Markdown.md

 > Nowadays, algorithm driven trades comprise a large chunk of the transactions in the market.
 It’s time that Computational Economists take a deeper look and use technology to create better models of what is really going on in the world of trade.
 Our world.

-More ideas, about prediction markets, which gives you some information about what people are really thinking(candidates, project completion, student goverment) ....
-Natural Language Processing
-Using machine learning